Great Graphic Novels for Kids

 Read the Review

 Some errant American bombs release a gaggle of lions into the streets of war-torn Iraq.
 A look at war from a slightly-fantasy angle.
+Honestly, this isn't one of my favourites.
+It's a bit simplistic and on-the-nose, but it may make a useful conversation-starter with kids about the consequences of warfare.

->Thematic Concerns for Parents: Animal death.
+Thematic Concerns for Parents: Animal death.
 Some by other animals, some by man.
 A bomb falls on a giraffe's head.
 A lionness inexplicably has a rape backstory.

 Louis Riel by Chester Brown Louis Riel